 Although now retired as a doctor, he remains on the GMC Register and is bound by their codes of practice .
 He has a wealth of experience gained over nearly 40 years of private practice in Musculoskeletal Medicine.He is continuing to work at Brewers Cottage using manual therapies and acupuncture.
-He remains on the register of osteopaths with the General Council of Osteopaths, and accredited with the British Medical Acupuncture Society.
+He is registered with the General Council of Osteopaths, and accredited with the British Medical Acupuncture Society.

-His specialist areas are treating longstanding pain, pain patterns persisting after operations, and complex persistent problems and the treatment of menopausal, period and infertility problems with acupuncture and related techniques.
+His specialist areas are treating longstanding pain, pain patterns persisting after operations, and complex persistent problems and the treatment of menopausal and menstrual problems with acupuncture and related techniques.